 The difference with CEREC

-With CEREC, there’s no temporary crown, and therefore no wait.
+With CEREC, there’s no temporary crown and no wait.
 We offer CEREC crowns that are made for you as you wait, meaning only one appointment.
 We make your crown in our office and permanently place it before you leave.